- Confirmed Cases

 - Pillar 2: swab testing for the wider population, as set out in government guidance, run in conjunction with Randox and Deloittes.

-The data relates to individuals who tested positive from the end of March onwards.
+The data relates to individuals who tested positive from 31st March 2020 onwards.

 These data are from Public Health England and are published daily at https://coronavirus.data.gov.uk/ and shows the total number of laboratory-confirmed cases of COVID-19 amongst Bolton residents during the pandemic.
 Published data for previous days may change.
 Data on new cases are received by PHE from the labs daily, but will include results for tests undertaken in the previous days.
 Data for the last 5 days should be considered incomplete; they may be revised.